ClubCedille/cynergie-modbus-adapter/README.md

-#Cynergie adapter with Prometheus and Grafana
+# Cynergie adapter with Prometheus and Grafana

 ### Usage
 - need docker and docker-compose to work
-- create config file in the modbus-adapter directory `config.json` and add controllers IP adresse in it , Example :
+- create a config file in the modbus-adapter directory `config.json` and add controllers IP adresse in it, example :

 ```
 {